CloudI/website/_build/html/_sources/Book_Service.txt

 Handling Informational Messages
 -------------------------------
 The ``cloudi_service_handle_info`` function is used for handling spontaneous messages to the service.
 For example, if this service is linked to another process and that process unexpectedly halts, an exit trap message may be received.
-Typically, the response to this message is to do nothing and the pattern shown below can be used.
+Typically, the response to this message is to do nothing and the pattern shown below can be used with no modifications.

 ::